 [KH] It sounds like they are proving to be surprisingly fruitful!
 Have you had any wildlife pop up in unexpected sites or have you had any surprise visitors you weren’t expecting?

 [SM] We did not necessarily expect to find coyotes in the heart of downtown Chicago but they have been detected even at our most urban field sites.
 In more suburban areas, we were surprised to detect species such as flying squirrels and mink.

 [KH] What do you think makes urban wildlife camera trapping so special?

 [SM] I think one of the unique things about urban areas is they let us study not just animals, but how humans and animals interact.
 Cameras let us explore, for example, how the presence of dogs, cats, and humans may impact the distribution of wildlife.
 Also, it gives us a unique opportunity to connect people to the natural world in the same places that they live, work, and play.

-[KH] Have you recruited lots of Chicagoan citizen scientists who want to invest in their local wildlife or are the participants from all over the world?
+[KH] So have you recruited lots of Chicago citizen scientists who want to invest in their local wildlife or are the participants from all over the world?

 [SM] Chicago Wildlife Watch attracts citizen scientists from all over the world!
 That said, our local users from Chicago are particularly dedicated, perhaps because they know they are contributing to research happening right in their backyards.

 [KH] How do their individual contributions fit into the bigger picture of wildlife conservation in the area and what value are they adding?

 [SM] We literally could not do our science without help from the community at Chicago Wildlife Watch.
 By helping identify the animals in our photos, our users get our data ready for analysis, which means we can start to answer questions like: what attracts a given species to a certain area?
 How can we predict where wildlife conflicts will occur?
 And eventually, even how should we build our cities and our parks to create habitat for rare wildlife species?